-A modern 29-mile King’s Lynn to Walsingham pilgrim trail is currently going through a rigorous testing process and will soon be officially launched to promote physical and spiritual wellbeing, green tourism, heritage discovery, and support fantastic village businesses along the route.
+A modern 29-mile King’s Lynn to Walsingham pilgrim trail has been officially launched to promote physical and spiritual wellbeing, green tourism, heritage discovery, and support fantastic village businesses along the route.
+A printed booklet of the trail will be forthcoming.

 This extensive route provides a fantastic opportunity for walking and cycling in achievable sections (note: it is advised that at least one section of the route is only suitable for walking and mountain bikes), naturally split into rest stops and stages by religious building destinations dotted along the way.

-Depending on your destination, you will either start from the King’s Lynn Minster in west Norfolk or the Walsingham Shrine location in North Norfolk, or can choose to join the 29-mile route at any point along the way.
+You will start from the King’s Lynn Minster in west Norfolk, or can choose to join the 29-mile route at any point along the way.

 The historic King’s Lynn to Walsingham pilgrimage was followed by English Kings and Queens before the Reformation in the 1530s.
 The trail largely consists of flat and uneven surfaces presenting an easy to mild challenge along the way for those on foot or by cycle.